~ Draco and Hermione ~

-"Dobby can apparate inside!" said Dobby before her, grabbing both their arms and apparating again.
-They re-appeared inside the room, and searched it as fast as they could.
+"Dobby can apparate inside!"
+Dobby squeaked, grabbing both their arms and apparating again, too quick for Bellatrix.
+They re-appeared inside the room, which was faintly lit by a lamp, and searched it as fast as they could.
 Hermione's heart was pounding and her hands shaking.
-She found the two wands in a drawer, and snatched them up quickly.
-She helped Draco search for sword, and just as he pointed towards it, the door was blasted open.
+She found the two wands on a desk and snatched them up quickly.
+She helped Draco search for the sword and just as he pointed towards it, the door was blasted open.
 Everything next went in slow motion.
-Draco dived for the sword, his hands gripping the hilt.
+Draco ran for the sword, which was leaning against the wall, his hands gripping the hilt.
 Bellatrix raised her wand, pointing it towards Hermione, her eyes gleaming in triumph.

 "Avada Kedavra!" she screamed.
 Hermione saw the blinding flash of green light, thinking it would be her last memory.
 But Dobby had jumped in front of her, taking the spell directly in the chest.

 "Dobby!"
-Hermione screamed, as Draco got back up holding the sword.
+Hermione screamed, as Draco returned to her with the sword.

 "Serpensortia!"
 Bellatrix screeched next, but Hermione had already wrapped her arms around Draco and turned on the spot.

-It felt like being pulled through a rubber tube, as they disapparated from Malfoy Manor.
-A few seconds later, and they were toppling over each other onto leaves and dirt.
+It felt like being pulled through a rubber tube as they disapparated from Malfoy Manor.
+Thankfully only the cellar had a anti-apparition charm, the rest of the Manor was open so that the Death Eaters could come and go quickly.
+A few seconds later and they were toppling over each other onto leaves and dirt.
 Hermione opened her eyes to see where they were, and she was confused to see that they had landed in a forest.
-It was late afternoon, and the sun was just going down.
+It was late afternoon and the sun was just going down.
 Then she heard a hissing sound, and a shout of pain from beside her.
-She screamed in fright, drawing her wand - the snake Bellatrix summoned had bitten Draco on the arm and held on through the disapparation.
+She screamed in fright, drawing her wand.
+The snake Bellatrix summoned had bitten Draco on the arm and held on through the disapparation.

 "Reducto!"
 Hermione shouted, the spell causing the snake to explode.
-She hurried over to Draco and kneeled beside him.
+She hurried over to Draco and knelt beside him.

 "Don't touch it!" he growled in pain.